-What About Those 180's Back To
+What About Those Emergency 180's Back To The Runway After Takeoff?

-Accident Prevention—Plans B, C and D
+PLANS B, C AND D

 Yes, self-driving cars, and aircraft, too, seem to be on the horizon, stand by for news.
 In the meantime we’re still flying the same airplanes grandpa flew, mostly VFR, looking out the window (or not) and mostly hand flying from takeoff to approach and landing.
 When it comes to flying 99% of the airplanes in the fleet, equipped with steam gages and a windshield, I’m here to tell you all the happy talk about magic, automated flying just ain’t so, at least not yet and not for the foreseeable future.
 Stick and rudder skills are just as important today as they were generations ago.